TUM-DAML/pprgo_tensorflow/README.md

 This repository provides the reference implementation of PPRGo for a single machine in TensorFlow 1.
 PPRGo is a fast GNN able to scale to massive graphs in both single-machine and distributed setups.
 It was proposed in our paper

 **[Scaling Graph Neural Networks with Approximate PageRank](https://www.daml.in.tum.de/pprgo)**
-by Aleksandar Bojchevski, Johannes Klicpera, Bryan Perozzi, Amol Kapoor, Martin Blais, Benedek Rózemberczki, Michal Lukasik, Stephan Günnemann
+by Aleksandar Bojchevski*, Johannes Klicpera*, Bryan Perozzi, Amol Kapoor, Martin Blais, Benedek Rózemberczki, Michal Lukasik, Stephan Günnemann
 Published at ACM SIGKDD 2020.

 ## Installation